ajsmith607/memills/content/family-of-edward-hallock-mills/_index.md

 This research was made possible by the generosity of many people who have patiently offered their time, their knowledge, and access to their materials.

 Descendants of historical subjects: Carol Coggshall, great-great granddaughter of Ellen Jane (Andrews) Predmore Gould.
 Jacqueline Igliozzi, great-great-great granddaughter of Samuel Mills Pine.
+Martha Deed, great-granddaughter of Juliett (Loper) Shepard.
 Charles D. Warren, great-great grandson of James Dunlap Warren.
 Joan Taber, Fred Estabrook, and Ed Croop, great-great grandchildren of David Thatcher.
 Jodi Leaf, great-great-great granddaughter of Charles C. Eastman, Emily Brust Crane, great-granddaughter of Reverend Richard James Robinson.

 Former owners of 475 Brooktondale Road: Clara and Luke Jones, Larry and Janet Lattin, and Andrea Talmadge and John Callaghan.